 Apart from art, what other things are you passionate about?

 I have a passion for speaking about mental health and trauma recovery.
 I also really enjoy taking part in any community events, at the moment I currently work with my local Women’s Health Centre to mentor a group of young activists.
-I hope to eventually create and publish another book as that was a really beautiful experience for me the first-time round with my book ‘The Book of Bitch’.
+I hope to eventually create and publish another book as that was a really beautiful experience for me the first-time round.

 Can you tell us more about the most important work that you have been involved in?

 In all honesty it’s actually all the work I do outside of traditional ‘work’, I have been extremely blessed with my career, but I am most proud of my mental health work.
 You know… the very deep, often painful but ultimately incredible self-work we all do behind the scenes.
 That work has opened me up to so many opportunities and experiences so far, I’m very grateful.